efleming91/AlternativeLanguage/README.md

 ##### java.nio.file

 This is part of Java's New I/O (NIO) library that provides comprehensive support for file and file system manipulation.
 It is designed to provide more performant I/O operations than the older java.io library.
-The file library was necessary to be able to read in and work with a file.
+The file library was necessary to be able to create the JUnit tests.

-##### org.apache.commons.csv
+##### org.junit

-This library is a part of the Apache Commons project, providing tools to assist in reading and writing CSV format files.
-This library became necessary when I realized the columns could have quotes or commas within their inputs.
-The initial line reading wasn't able to handle this kind of input and I had to bring in a non-standard library to pick up the slack.
+This library is a popular Java library used for writing and running repeatable tests in a Java application, providing annotations and assertions to help structure tests and verify conditions during execution.
+It is essential for implementing unit testing in Java projects, allowing developers to efficiently identify bugs and ensure that their code meets its design and behaves as intended.
+It was necessary for creating and running the JUnit tests.

 #### Answer the following questions (and provide a corresponding screen showing output answering them):